 - Sterile procedure

 Care procedure that is undertaken in conditions that are free from bacteria or other microorganisms.

 The procedure of making some object free of all germs, live bacteria or other microorganisms (usually by heat or chemical means).

 - Surgical face mask

-A disposable fluid repellent mask worn over the nose and mouth to protect the mucous membranes of the wearer’s nose and mouth from splashes and infectious droplets and also to protect patients.
+A disposable fluid-resistant mask worn over the nose and mouth to protect the mucous membranes of the wearer’s nose and mouth from splashes and infectious droplets and also to protect patients.
 When recommended for infection control purposes a 'surgical face mask' typically denotes a fluid-resistant (Type IIR) surgical mask.

 - Terminal decontamination

-Cleaning/decontamination of an area or room following transfer/discharge of patient or when they are no longer considered infectious to ensure the area safe for the next patient or for the person to go back into their room in a care home setting
+Cleaning/decontamination of the environment following transfer/discharge of a patient, or when they are no longer considered infectious, to ensure the environment is safe for the next patient or for the same patient on return.

 - Vascular access devices